-In the history of crime, there are always cases that stand out not due to the sheer magnitude of the act, but due to the inexplicable horror of it.
+In the history of crime, there are always cases that stand out not due to the sheer magnitude of the act but due to the inexplicable horror of it.
 The murder of the four-year-old Gregory Villemin in October 1984 is one such example.
 A completely innocent boy was taken from outside his house.
-His body was later found in the Vologne river to the horror of his parents.
+His body was later found in the Vologne River, to the horror of his parents.

-The heinous crime soon became a media circus with several suspects, but no concrete conclusion.
+The heinous crime soon became a media circus with several suspects but no concrete conclusion.
 Since then, it has come to be known as “l’Affaire Grégory” in French.
 Netflix, with its interest in crime documentaries, has been successful in bringing the baffling murder back into the limelight with the recently released ‘Who Killed Little Gregory?‘.

-However, even without the help of the streaming platform, the murder of Gregory has long troubled the people of France, since nobody seems to have any answers.
+However, even without the help of the streaming platform, the murder of Gregory has long troubled the people of France since nobody seems to have any answers.
 After watching the documentary, you will find yourself walking away with more questions than answers as well.

 One of them might very well be about the people who featured prominently in the trial of Gregory Villemin.
 The case remained in the forefront one way or another for almost nine years.
 In fact, in 1994, Gregory’s parents made their last public media appearance.
 Following that, you might be thinking about where the Villemins are now.
-Read on to know where all the notable parties from Gregory’s murder investigation are, at present.

 Jean-Marie Villemin: The Father Who Took Matters into His Own Hands

 Jean-Marie Villemin was a hardworking man from his family.
-He worked for whatever he achieved in life, including being promoted to the position of the factory foreman, at his place of employment.
+He worked for whatever he achieved in life, including being promoted to the position of factory foreman at his place of employment.
 In interviews, he can be heard saying that relatives might have been jealous of how well he was doing, but that was only because others were lazy and would not work for what they wanted in life.

-The man managed to put on a brave face and get through the ordeal of the investigation, cooperating with people involved in solving the case, including the police, and judges Jean-Michel Lambert and Maurice Simon.
-However, at one point, his wife Christine became implicated in the murder.
+The man managed to put on a brave face and get through the ordeal of the investigation, cooperating with people involved in solving the case, including the police and judges Jean-Michel Lambert and Maurice Simon.
+However, at one point, his wife, Christine, became implicated in the murder.
 Before this bizarre turn that took away the person who had been by his side through the entire thing, Bernard Laroche, a family member, had been suspected.

 Jean-Marie vowed to get justice for Gregory, even if it meant killing Laroche when the latter was let off since the evidence was inconclusive.
 Reports suggest that Jean-Marie was not in his right mind when he shot Laroche, killing him.
-There have been accounts suggesting that he had been hallucinating at that time, and had spoken to Gregory at the grave, who spoke back to him.
+There have been accounts suggesting that he had been hallucinating at that time and had spoken to Gregory at the grave, who spoke back to him.

 Laroche’s lawyer and family maintained his innocence all along.
-Even at his deathbed, Laroche protested his innocence.
+Even on his deathbed, Laroche protested his innocence.
 His gravestone reads that he was a victim of blind hatred.
 His wife commented that though she understood the father’s pain of loss from Jean-Marie’s perspective, he left Laroche’s own son without a father.
 For his crime, Jean-Marie was sentenced to five years in prison and served four.
 It was the court’s way of saying that though he had committed a crime, they acknowledged where he came from.

 Christine Villemin née Blaise: The Mother Who Was Accused of Killing Her Son

 Christine, Jean-Marie’s wife, had it even worse.
 She lost her son and soon found herself in a bad spot in Gregory’s investigation.
 It would be important to note here that the family was being plagued by an anonymous individual making threatening phone calls and delivering letters.
-Dubbed as Le Corbeau (The Crow) by the family, the police were sure that this individual was behind Gregory’s murder.
+Dubbed Le Corbeau (The Crow) by the family, the police were sure that this individual was behind Gregory’s murder.

 They believed Christine’s handwriting matched the letter sent after Gregory’s death, which stated that the killer hoped Jean-Marie would die of grief since money could not bring his son back.
 In an even more bizarre twist of events, the media circus began to dub her as a witch.
 Four months after Gregory’s murder, Christine was officially charged, and she was pregnant with her second child at that time.
 Although jailed for a few days, Christine started a hunger strike to protest her innocence.
 Upon careful investigation from Judge Simon, it was proved that Christine could not have humanly killed Gregory within the timeline of events provided.